 Disclaimer: Please note that some of the links are affiliate links and I may earn a small commission, at no cost to you, if you make a purchase through those links.
 See my disclosure for more information.

 Hydrolyzed collagen has become the most popular on the market has been broken down, making it easier for our bodies to absorb.

 Should you be adding collagen to your diet?

-I started supplementing with collagen in powder form this summer.
-Collagen supplements are available in the form of tablets, capsules, liquid and powders.
+I started supplementing with collagen in powder form before switching to tablets.
+Collagen supplements are available in tablets, capsules, liquids and powders.

 Here are four main types of collagen and their roles in your body: